Florence Arthaud: Sailing accident

 On 29 October 2011, she fell from her boat in the middle of the night off Cap Corse.
-By chance, she had with her a headlamp and a waterproof mobile phone.
+Fortunately she had with her a headlamp and a waterproof mobile phone.
 Arthaud managed to call her mother who then called her brother.
 He then alerted the CROSS (the French Coast Guard) and three hours and twenty minutes after her distress call, she was located using the geolocation of her mobile phone.
 Conscious but in a state of hypothermia, she was airlifted to a Bastia hospital, from which she was released the following day.

-Private life
+Personal life

-In 1993, Florence Arthaud gave birth to Marie, born of her relationship with Loïc Lingois, a professional sailor.
-In 2005, she married Éric Charpentier, but the union dissolved very quickly.
-She was the companion of the navigator Philippe Monnet.
-In her autobiography, published in 2009, Arthaud is forthcoming about her difficult times, of the alcohol which cost her her driver's license in 2010, and of the defection of the sponsors which aborted all of her projects.
+Arthaud had one daughter, Marie (born 1993), with professional sailor Loïc Lingois.

+In 2005, she married Éric Charpentier, but they separated shortly afterwards.
+She was later in a relationship with navigator Philippe Monnet.

+Arthaud struggled with alcoholism.
+According to her autibiography, her driving licence was suspended in 2010 and many of her sponsors dropped her.
 She found comfort with the association ‘The wheel turns,’ which helps celebrities who are in trouble.

 Other activities

 In 2014, she took part in Sea Shepherd's "GrindStop" campaign against pilot-whale hunt in the Faroe Islands.

 Her autobiography, Un vent de liberté, prefaced by Olivier de Kersauson, was published in 2009.
-Before her death, Florence Arthaud was working on a race project reserved for women, the first edition of which was to take place in the Mediterranean during the summer of 2015.
+Before her death, Florence Arthaud had been working on a race project reserved for women, the first edition of which was to take place in the Mediterranean during the summer of 2015.

 The year before her death, she worked with the writer and playwright, Jean-Louis Bachelet, on a new memoir.
 She had completed the book, titled Tonight, the Sea is Black (Cette nuit, la mer est noire), which was released by her father’s publishing house on 19 March 2015, ten days after her death.

 Death

 On 9 March 2015, Arthaud was killed in a helicopter crash in Argentina during filming of the television reality show, Dropped.
-Nine other people were killed in this accident, including French swimmer Camille Muffat and boxer Alexis Vastine.
+Nine other people were killed in the accident, including French swimmer Camille Muffat and boxer Alexis Vastine.
 The other victims were the two Argentinian pilots and five French members of the production team, Adventure Line Productions.

 In accordance with her last wishes, Arthaud was cremated.
 Some of her ashes are buried on the Île Sainte-Marguerite, opposite Cannes, while the rest were scattered at sea.